The British Museum, London

-The most popular exhibitions of the museum include the Ice Age Art, Herculaneum and the Life and Death in Pompeii, which encourage the visitors to visit again and again.
-The art facts of the museum reflect the ancient, recent and modern culture of the world.
-The Round Reading Room was designed by an architect Mr. Sydney Smirke, that are later on closed with the with the construction of the national library.
+The most popular exhibitions of the museum include the Ice Age Art, Herculaneum and the Life and Death in Pompeii, which encourage visitors to come here again and again.
+The artefacts of the museum reflect the ancient, recent and modern culture of the world.
+The Round Reading Room was designed by an architect Mr. Sydney Smirke, that later got closed with the construction of the national library.

 Visitors can visit this museum if they have enough time to make the free tour rememberable.
 The museum has free lunchtime gallery talks for 45 minutes, 20 minutes’ free spotlight tours.
 And about ten languages are available for the tourist guide.

 Unlimited Choices.
 Trusted Agents.
 Best Prices.
 Happy Memories.

 Let the experts guide you to the best of this mesmerizing destinationView All